CURENT/agvis/docs/quick_start/quick_start.md

 git clone https://github.com/CURENT/ltb2 --recursive
 ```

-After it's finished downloading, migrate to the AGVis folder and create the initial build:
+After it's finished downloading, move to the AGVis folder and create the initial build:
 ```
 cd ltb2/agvis
 ./go.sh build
 ```

-4. Setup the environemnt:
 Once the initial build is completed, setup the environment by running these commands in your terminal:
 ```
 tmux